 Generally, with more seniority, we expect to see higher complexity and ambiguity of problems that you solve.
 We also expect a bigger impact on the business and customers.
 Be prepared for situations where, based on your answers, you will receiver an offer at a level below the one for which you interviewed.
 This is a good outcome, but it means that the situations that you provided hit the bar for the lower level.

-I’ve created a comprehensive training that should give you everything you need to know in order to prepare for Amazon’s competency-based interviews and learn how to answer Amazon interview questions.
+I’ve created comprehensive training that should give you everything you need to know in order to prepare for Amazon’s competency-based interviews and learn how to answer Amazon interview questions.
 I call it Amazon Interview Bootcamp, and this course has over 9 hours of video content.
-It covers everything from Amazon’s quirks and peculiarities to every single Leadership Principle, learning about STAR Method and arranging interview logistics.
+It covers everything from Amazon’s quirks and peculiarities to every single Leadership Principle, learning about the STAR Method and arranging interview logistics.
 I even give you real examples from my professional career and indicate if they would hit the bar or miss the bar on every Leadership Principle.
 Feel free to check it out below.

 To complement the training set, I’ve also created a training that is 100% focused on STAR techniques of answering behavioural interview questions.
 In this course, which I called D1C STAR Master, I share my insights from over 15 years interviewing candidates across Fortune 500 businesses in the EU in a competency interview style.
 The training is shorter than Amazon Interview Bootcamp, and it has a live demo of me showing how to apply STAR theory to practice.